 Bearing in mind the revolutionization of information technology and consequently, electronic communication, a basic understanding of regulations and ordinances governing the same becomes crucial.
-This ‘Handbook on Internet Law in India’ has been written, as the name suggests, to become a standardized handbook which enunciates the various aspects of cyber laws in India, which includes crimes, security, governance, technology, contracts, etc. taking place through the medium of the internet.
+The ‘Handbook on Internet Law in India’ has been written, as the name suggests, to become a standardized handbook which enunciates the various aspects of cyber laws in India, which includes crimes, security, governance, technology, contracts, etc. taking place through the medium of the internet.
 The aim is to essentially provide a ready reference on all aspects of cyber law in a jargon-free, comprehensive manner.
+The Handbook shall soon be launched in December’19.

 The key features of this handbook are as summarized: